Nameless Rumia's Wiki

 • Mahāyāna (Greater Vehicle)

 The adaptive branch of Buddhism that noticeably draws from the Lotus Sutra, establishing the bodhisattva and a belief in multiple Buddhas.
 Focuses on a collective effort.
-Most prevalent in East Asia, namely China, Japan, and Korea, and 'distant' parts of Southeast Asia.
+Most prevalent in East Asia (e.g. China, Japan, Korea) and parts of Maritime Southeast Asia.

 The lesser known branch of Buddhism, which focuses on mantras, mudras, and mandalas.
 Most prevalent in the historical regions of Mongolia, including Inner Mongolia, and Tibet.